 This is, fundamentally, the nature of risk in the digital domain-the possibility that, at some point, latent influence over a digital tool could be leveraged to achieve a particular outcome.
-The combination of the PRC's objectives; clear willingness to use disinformation to advance its preferred narratives, whether on <a href="https://www.ncoview.cov worse than non-PRC influenced platforms (namely, Facebook and YouTube), despite its blanket prohibition on political advertisements.
+The combination of the PRC's objectives; clear willingness to use disinformation to advance its preferred narratives, whether on human rights, Taiwan, COVID origins, or other topics; and influence over information platforms is more than sufficient to necessitate a robust policy response even absent any evidence of PRC-influenced platforms being leveraged to promote disinformation.

+However, this risk is already playing out across PRCowned and -influenced information platforms.
+TikTok failed to take down 90% of ads promoting disinformation about a US election-a record far worse than non-PRC influenced platforms (namely, Facebook and YouTube), despite its blanket prohibition on political advertisements.
 Even more alarmingly, reports surrounding the PRC's interference in Canadian elections suggest that WeChat was the original source of disinformation campaigns targeting at least one candidate opposed by the PRC.
 Given the high degree of PRC involvement in the election interference campaigns writ large, and the level of control it exercises over WeChat, it is highly implausible that these disinformation campaigns originated and spread entirely organically.